Phillip Lloyd Powell’s New Hope Chair, made around 1960. Mr. Powell’s work has been shown at America House in New York.

 I would like somebody to come across my work and say “Who the hell did that????
 I like to not think that I was so uncreative that everything I made looked alike.
 I’d like to think that it showed my hand.
 Maybe it’s laziness, maybe it’s lack of concentration, but I’m not as interested as it being perfect as it being interesting.
 I would like to think that people wouldn’t want a set of mine, I’d like to think they’d like and individual piece.
 I’d like my pieces to be accents, not looking like a set.
 That’s hard to do because you work within a certain element.
 I do an awful lot of handwork, so many of my pieces have evidence it.
 Maybe the two arms of the piece don’t match exactly, because they weren’t measured, they were sighted.

 My theory on that is that people aren’t symmetrical.
 Your two arms are different; the two sides of your face are different.
 I think that that goes to create an artistic piece as opposed to a mechanically made piece.
-In the mechanical process, it brings something different, but you loose a little of the soul.
+In the mechanical process, it brings something different, but you lose a little of the soul.
 It’s like that even in acting.
 I was able to see Laurence Olivier when I was in London, and every part he’d do, he’d always change his nose.
-If it were an 18th century thing, he might to a little turned up nose.
+If it were an 18th-century thing, he might to a little turned-up nose.
 If it were doing a more peasanty thing he might do a broader nose.
 If he were doing a Greek thing he might add a Greek nose.
 Very few others changed, but he’d always change the nose, and I always thought that that lifted it a little bit.
 In English theater, there’s always a little exaggeration.
-They bring a little much as opposed to doing it straight, and I always brings things a little out more.
+They bring a little much as opposed to doing it straight, and I always bring things a little out more.
 They use people with defects.
 American theater has all pretty people who do all kinds of parts without changing them much.
 The theater there is a little more real.
 I think that goes to furniture or anything.

 My stuff is already being sold at auctions, and I’m not bringing really terrific prices.
 One reason because I’m alive.
-Another reason I’m not bringing in enough is because the pieces are more unique.
+Another reason I’m not bringing in enough is that the pieces are more unique.
 I have a dozen customers who I’ve been working with for 40 years, and there’s another generation who I’m making chairs for now.
 I’ve done work all over the country.
 I haven’t done a lot in Bucks County, because people here are more interested in 18th Century or Colonial furniture.
 A lot in suburban Philadelphia though, and in suburban Maryland, and in New York City.
-A couple people out in California, some in Florida, some in New England.
+A couple of people out in California, some in Florida, some in New England.